 Also, individual and business consumers generally only purchase products after multiple encounters with a brand.
 For example, an initial engagement may occur on social media or through video sponsorship while using a mobile device.
 Later, the individual might return to their desktop computer and decide to search for the website to learn more.
 If searches for the product or brand don’t yield quick results, the searcher may give up and look for something else.
 Thus, achieving visibility on search engines can enhance the effectiveness of other traffic sources, but the lack of high rankings for relevant search terms might detract from it.

 Top search engine ranks can offer multiple benefits, but it helps to start with clear-cut goals and solid metrics to measure progress.
-An effective SEO strategy to grow SaaS companies needs to begin by clarifying SEO objectives and defining measurable goals.
+An effective SaaS SEO strategy to grow SaaS companies needs to begin by clarifying SEO objectives and defining measurable goals.

 Examples of goals can include increasing brand recognition, collecting high-quality leads, reducing customer acquisition costs, and generating more revenue.
 Businesses can measure their progress by collecting traffic and conversion analytics or conducting surveys.

-Define the Target Audience and Research Competitors
+Define the Target Audience and Research Competitors for your SaaS SEO

 Effective SaaS campaigns begin with a deep understanding of the audience the marketing team plans to target.
 For instance, CRM, productivity, and bookkeeping Saas products don’t solve the same problems or succeed with the same audience.
 Many small business owners might need all three solutions.
 In that case, marketers would consider those individuals members of multiple audiences and may make use of the overlap for additional sales or partnerships.